m0ru/bak/02a_state_of_the_art.md

 CycleJS hello-world example from <https://cycle.js.org/>
 -->

-For more complex applications, an architecture similiar to Redux/Elm, called "Model-View-Intent" is recommended.
+For more complex applications, an architecture similar to Redux/Elm, called "Model-View-Intent" is recommended.
 For this, the stream in `main` is split into three consecutive sections:

 * Intent-functions that set up the input streams from event-sources (e.g. DOM and websockets) and return "intents" that are equivalent to Flux'/Redux' actions and Elm's messages.
 * The model-stage is usually implemented as a function that is `reduce`'d over the model (equivalent to how Redux deals with state-updates)
 * And lastly the view-stage takes the entire model and produces VDOM-messages.

-Seperation of concerns happens by using sub-functions or splitting the stream at each stage (or starting with several sources in the first) and combining them at the end of it.
+Separation of concerns happens by using sub-functions or splitting the stream at each stage (or starting with several sources in the first) and combining them at the end of it.

 <!--
-* [ ] driver's are similiar to actors?
+* [ ] driver's are similar to actors?
 -->